Project Spotlight

 Delivering clean, smart and flexible power

-The integration of grid-scale batteries with the charging stations provides grid balancing services, plus the sophisticated GEMS software focuses on performance optimisation for both renewable—energy storage and EV charging stations—and traditional power sources.
-These systems provide several services—such as frequency regulation—and for each service, generate a different value stream.
-GEMS’ data-based intelligence optimises the suite of ancillary services to support the grid, and in doing so, helps generate revenue, enabling EDF Renewables to benefit from multiple revenue streams, while also supplying balancing services for the UK National Grid.
+The integration of grid-scale batteries with the charging stations provides grid balancing services, plus the sophisticated GEMS software focuses on performance optimisation.
+These systems provide several services—such as frequency regulation—and for each service, they generate a different value stream.
+GEMS’ data-based intelligence optimises the suite of ancillary services to support the grid.
+In doing so, GEMS helps generate revenue, enabling EDF Renewables to benefit from multiple revenue streams—while also supplying balancing services for the UK National Grid.

-The deployment of these four systems showcases Wärtsilä’s competencies in optimising energy systems and combining multiple power generation assets into a flexible and reliable solution that can dynamically adjust according to the demands of the market, optimising the energy produced.
-As the global market, and, in particular UK clean energy goals, moves towards more flexible and sustainable energy systems, storage will continue to provide the needed flexibility and reliability to support renewables and their integration.
+The deployment of these systems showcases Wärtsilä’s competencies in optimising energy systems and combining multiple power generation assets into a flexible and reliable solution that can dynamically adjust according to the market demands.
+Energy storage will continue to provide the needed flexibility and reliability to support renewables and their integration in the UK.

 Challenge